joshbegley/nyt-latest/previous.md

 `The authorities in Nigeria said that the United Airlines plane had to return to Lagos, Nigeria, after the episode.
 Six people were treated at a hospital, officials said.`\
 https://nytimes.com/2025/01/25/business/united-airlines-emergency-landing-nigeria.html

-**Jets to hire Broncos' Darren Mougey as team's new general manager**\
+**Jets to hire Broncos' Darren Mougey as general manager**\
-`Darren Mougey replaces Joe Douglas, who was fired as GM late in the 2024 season after failing to make the playoffs over a six-year tenure.`\
+`Darren Mougey replaces Joe Douglas, who the Je fired late in the 2024 season after failing to make the playoffs over a six-year tenure.`\
 https://nytimes.com/athletic/6086559/2025/01/25/darren-mougey-hired-ny-jets-general-manager/

 **Mike Hynson, Surfing Star of ‘The Endless Summer,’ Dies at 82**\